Pennsylvania Dutch Birch Beer

 Pennsylvania Dutch Birch Beer is a brand of soft drink, of the birch beer type, whose trademark is owned by USA Beverages, Inc., a beverage bottler operating primarily in the United States.
-It is available in regular and diet varieties, and is sold in 12 ounce cans, 20 ounce plastic bottles, and 2-liter bottles.
+It is available in regular and diet varieties and is sold in 12-ounce cans, 20-ounce plastic bottles, and 2-liter bottles.
 Pennsylvania Dutch Birch Beer's regular variety is sweetened with sugar and/or high-fructose corn syrup.
-Its diet variety has been sweetened with saccharin and/or aspartame as these have gained preferability.
+Its diet variety is sweetened with saccharin and/or aspartame, as these have gained popularity.

 Some other bottlers offer their own versions of birch beer.
-In the earlier 1990s Pennsylvania Dutch Birch Beer brand was bottled under authority of the PDBB Co. by A-Treat Beverages, Inc. (Allentown, PA) and Pepsi Cola Bottling (Williamsport, PA) and was distributed by D & M Management, Inc. (Davidsville, PA), an independent beverage distribution firm, in the West Central Pennsylvania, Maryland, Washington, DC, and the Northern Virginia areas.
+In the early 1990s, the Pennsylvania Dutch Birch Beer brand was bottled under the authority of the PDBB Co. by A-Treat Beverages, Inc. (Allentown, PA) and Pepsi Cola Bottling (Williamsport, PA).
+D & M Management, Inc. (Davidsville, PA), an independent beverage distribution firm, distributed it in West Central Pennsylvania, Maryland, Washington, DC, and Northern Virginia.